speechly/speechly/WIX.md

 ## Requirements

+- You need to enable Wix Velo development tools to be able to follow the instructions here.
-- You will need a Wix Premium plan for the site to use Speechly Web Toolkit as Custom Elements are only available for paid plans.
+- You'll need a Wix Premium plan for the site as Custom Elements are only available for paid plans.
 - Use Wix Publish function to review the changes to speech related code.
 In Wix Preview you'll get a broken Mic symbol (due to unavailability of required Web APIs in Preview mode).
 - Usability of components on mobile sites is limited.
-Wix does not support "pin to screen" function on mobile, so it will be hard to place the components so that they are readily accessible.
+"Pin to screen" feature is not available so it will be hard to place the components so that they are readily accessible.

 ## Usage